mquinodo/OFF-PEAK/README.md

 The output files are grouped in 6 general folders and one folder per sample.

 ### 01_general_stats with:
-Pairwise-correlations-all.tsv |
-Heatmap-correlations-all.pdf |
-Maximal-correlation-per-sample.tsv |
-Maximal-correlation-per-sample.pdf |
-log_parameters.tsv |
+Pairwise-correlations-all.tsv | Text file with pairwise correlation between samples Heatmap-correlations-all.pdf | PDF file with heatmap of the pairwise correlations Maximal-correlation-per-sample.tsv | Text file with maximal correlation per sample Maximal-correlation-per-sample.pdf | PDF file representing maximal correlation per sample log_parameters.tsv | Text file with the log of parameters used

 ### 02_BED-files
 CNVs-all-IGV.bed